avalonmediasystem/avalon-switchyard/README.md

 ## About

-Avalon Switchyard is a Sinatra Ruby application written to route content between multiple instances of the Avalon Media System.
+Avalon Switchyard is a Sinatra Ruby application written to route content between multiple instances of the Avalon Media System within the same institution.
 Switchyard is designed to receive JSON data from an external source, such as a digitization lab, and then determine the proper Avalon instance to create the media object in.
-Avalon Switchyard will then generate the proper API call to post the media object.
+Avalon Switchyard will then generate the proper API call to post the media object to the selected Avalon instance.
 If necessary it will also create a collection to contain the media object.

 ## Installing Avalon Switchyard for Development